 Money Talks News founder Stacy Johnson recommends taking three crucial steps toward building an emergency fund.

 Step 1: Assess your situation

-Take stock of your income, your bills and your savings.
-Create a baseline budget, the absolute minimum required for food, shelter, utilities and debt payments (such as auto loans or minimums due on credit cards).
+Take stock of your income, bills and savings.
+Create a baseline budget — the absolute minimum required for food, shelter, utilities and debts, such as auto loan payments or minimum balances due on credit cards.

 Compare this with your household’s current income.
 If you see you’re not going to make it, turn to a nonprofit credit counseling agency for some free help.
-Counselors can help you develop a workable budget, and maybe negotiate with existing creditors.
+Counselors can help you develop a workable budget and may be able to negotiate with your existing creditors.

 Step 2: Track your spending

 See where your money is going now.
 Our partner YouNeedABudget can help you build a budget that will ensure more of your money ends up in your emergency fund.
 For more, check out “This Tool Makes It Easy to Track Your Spending and Build Your Savings.”